kyle-tennison/notes/media/excalidraw/Cockcroft-Walton multipliers.md

 We *rectify this shifted sine wave* with the circuit **shown in green** using a simple diode and capacitor.
 The result of this is a DC output with voltage of the blue doubler.

 Next, we add another doubler, *identical to the one in blue* to the circuit—**shown in red**.
-Between points a and b, the voltage is identical to the voltage between c and d (assuming ideal components). **The only difference is that the wave is now relative to 9V** (in this case) **instead of ground.**
+Between points a and b, the waveform is similar to the voltage between c and d. **The main difference is that the wave is now relative to 9V** (in this case) **instead of ground.**

 ![](excalidraw-2024-11-17-22.09.52.excalidraw.svg)
 %%[🖋 Edit in Excalidraw](excalidraw-2024-11-17-22.09.52.excalidraw.md)%%